SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/ai_ref_overview.md

 ### Current Progress
 - First rudimentary steps to define the game, flesh out the project and its structure, use cases, glossary, game loop and such (19-21.9.2025)
 - Activity and State Diagrams.
 22.9.2025.
-- Working on game loop.
+- Started to define GameEntities class and derivates on paper.
+25.9.2025